wuminzhe/rails-template/README.md

 # wuminzhe/rails-template

+This rails-template is forked from dao42 but changing database dependencies to MySQL.

 **wuminzhe/rails-template has supported the newest rails 6.0.0 project setup**

 Maybe the best & newest & fastest rails template for senior rails developer.